numerica-ideas/community/ai/local-chatbot/README.md

 The following are the steps you will need to make it run on your **Unix-based computer (Mac, Linux)**.
 If you are using **Windows**, try to adapt.
 Unfortunately, I don't have a Windows computer to describe how to do that.

-How to set the environment up is described in details in the [article](article link to be added).
+How to set the environment up is described in details in [this article](https://numericaideas.com/blog/build-your-own-chatgpt).

 1. Clone the repository.